 Currently, another zero-tolerance policy is before the Colorado Legislature, regarding discipline policies related to weapons and violence.
 After the Columbine High School shootings in 1999, state lawmakers issued a policy regarding disciplinary measures for students who brought weapons into schools.
 Unfortunately, the zero-tolerance clause has resulted in suspensions for students who have tried to break up fights or brought faux weapons to class.
-A similar policy if Florida resulted in the suspension of two young girls; one for bringing a plastic knife to school and another for having a butter knife in her possession.
+A similar policy in Florida resulted in the suspension of two young girls; one for bringing a plastic knife to school and another for having a butter knife in her possession.

 Cause for Concern

-While the current case in Colorado may seem ludicrous on the surface, there is reason for schools to be concerned about problems related to sexual harassment.
+While the current case in Colorado may seem ludicrous on the surface, there is a reason for schools to be concerned about problems related to sexual harassment.
 The New York Times reported on a study by the American Association of University Women last year that showed nearly half of all seventh through 12th graders have experienced some form of sexual harassment within the past school year.
-Eighty-seven percent of those students reported negative effects of the harassment, including interrupted sleep, stomachaches and a high number of missed school days.
+Eighty-seven percent of those students reported negative effects of the harassment, including interrupted sleep, stomachaches, and a high number of missed school days.